pandas-dev/pandas/doc/source/timeseries.rst

 **frequency conversion**

-Timedeltas can be converted to other 'frequencies' by dividing by another timedelta.
+Timedeltas can be converted to other 'frequencies' by dividing by another timedelta, or by astyping to a specific timedelta type.
 These operations yield ``float64`` dtyped Series.

 .. ipython:: python